dhanuagnihotri/RottenTomatoes/README.md

 * [x] Optional: Add a tab bar for Box Office and DVD.
 * [x] Optional: Implement segmented control to switch between list view and grid view
 * [x] Optional: Add a search bar.
-* [x] Optional:
 * [x] Optional: For the large poster, load the low-res image first, switch to high-res when complete
 * [x] Optional: Customize the highlight and selection effect of the cell.
 * [x] Optional: Customize the navigation bar.

 Notes:
-- My images are blurry in Collection view, not sure how to fix it
+- Thumbnail images are blurred in Collection view, not sure how to fix it

 Walkthrough of all user stories: